alex-oleshkevich/starsessions/README.md

 ## Pluggable session support for Starlette and FastAPI frameworks

-This package based on this long standing [pull request](https://github.com/encode/starlette/pull/499) in the mainstream by the same author.
+This package is based on this long standing [pull request](https://github.com/encode/starlette/pull/499) in the mainstream by the same author.

 ## Installation